import numpy as np import holoviews as hv hv.extension('matplotlib')

 Element should be tabular with one key dimension representing the samples over the interval or the timeseries and one or two value dimensions.
 A single value dimension will fill the area between the curve and the x-axis, while two value dimensions will fill the area between the curves.
 See the

-for supported data formats, which include arrays, pandas dataframes and dictionaries of arrays.
+user guide for supported data formats, which include arrays, pandas dataframes and dictionaries of arrays.

 Area under the curve ¶

 By default the Area Element draws just the area under the curve, i.e. the region between the curve and the origin.

 xs = np.linspace(0, np.pi*4, 40) hv.Area((xs, np.sin(xs)))

 When supplied a second value dimension the area is defined as the area between two curves.

 X = np.linspace(0,3,200) Y = X**2 + 3 Y2 = np.exp(X) + 2 Y3 = np.cos(X) hv.Area((X, Y, Y2), vdims=['y', 'y2']) * hv.Area((X, Y, Y3), vdims=['y', 'y3'])

 Areas are also useful to visualize multiple variables changing over time, but in order to be able to compare them the areas need to be stacked.
 To do this, use the

 elements in an (Nd)Overlay.